23andMe/Yamale/README.md

 ----------
 Here are all the validators Yamale knows about.
 Every validator takes a `required` keyword telling Yamale whether or not that node must exist.
 By default every node is required.
 Example: `str(required=False)`

-Some validators take keywords and some take arguments.
-For instance the `enum()` validator takes one or more constants as arguments: `enum('a string', 1, False, required=False)`
+Some validators take keywords and some take arguments, some take both.
+For instance the `enum()` validator takes one or more constants as arguments and the `required` keyword: `enum('a string', 1, False, required=False)`

 ### String - `str(min=int, max=int, exclude=string)`
 Validates strings.